-Refer to the Department for Education guidance on mental health and behaviour in schools12 for more information.
+Refer to the Department for Education guidance on mental health and behaviour in schools9 for more information.

-10.5 Child on child abuse
+10.5 Child on Child abuse

-The school takes all reports and concerns about child on child abuse, including child on child sexual violence and harassment, very seriously.
-This includes any reports or concerns that have occurred outside of the school or college premises, or online.
+The schools take all reports and concerns about child on child abuse, including child on child sexual violence and harassment, very seriously.
+This includes any reports or concerns that have occurred outside of the school premises, or online.

 In order to ensure that our policy on child on child abuse is well-promoted, easily understood and accessible, we have included information about our approach to minimising and responding to child on child abuse as an appendix.
-Full details of how the school prevents, responds to and supports victims of child on child abuse can be found at Appendix A.
+Full details of how the schools prevent, respond to and support victims of child on child abuse can be found at Appendix A.